 K > Na > Ca > Mg > Al > Zn > Fe > Pb > Cu

-Reaction of metals with solution of other metal salts:
+Reaction with salt of other metals

 Metal A + Salt of metal B ⇨ Salt of metal A + Metal B